‘Why should I visit Paris?’ is one of the world’s most frequently asked travel questions.

 Others include Picpus Cemetery, which hides behind a nondescript wooden door, and is home to the mass graves of guillotined nobleman.
 Creepy.

 Paris has café culture at its heart.
 Every day, thousands of Parisians enjoy cafés and croissants.
 Some of them are even highly Instagrammable 😉

 Paris is specifically associated with outdoor, on-street café terraces, perfect for coffee, cake and people-watching.
 In 2018, a lobby even campaigned for French terraces to be place on the UNESCO World Heritage List (source).

 There are plenty of choose from: if you spent every day of your life on a different Parisian café terrace, it would take you around 30 years to try them all out.
 That’s a lot of café terraces.

 12. And Participate in Endless Shopping

 Paris is truly a shopper’s paradise, from expensive haute-couture to huge department stores to trendy boutique hideaways.

-Other offerings include some of the planet’s most interesting jewelers, along with grocery shops.
+Other offerings include some of the planet’s most interesting jewelers, back-alley oddities and incredible grocery shops.

-If you visit Paris over the festive period, you’ll be amazed by the effort and intricacy of the Christmas displays and the city’s multiple Christmas markets.
+If you visit Paris over the festive period, you’ll be amazed by the scale and intricacy of the city’s multiple Christmas markets and displays.

 13. For the Enchanting Day Trips